dsantos-lean/MyClean/user_stories/user_story_07_RatingSystem.md

-# User story title: RatingSystem
+# User Story Title: RatingSystem

-## Priority: 30 (e.g. latest for iteration-1)
+## Priority: 30

-## Estimation: 1 day
+## Estimation: 3 days
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example
-* Lean: 1 day (e.g. estimated before iteration-1)
+- Lean: 3 days
-* Jeomin: 2 days
+- Jeomin: 2 days
-- Dea : 1 day
+- Dea: 1 day
-* Adithyan: 3 days
+- Adithyan: 3 days

-## Assumptions (if any):
+## Assumptions:
+- Customers will rate and review cleaners after completing a service.
+- Ratings are numeric (e.g., 1 to 5 stars) and reviews are optional written feedback.
+- Cleaners' ratings and reviews are aggregated and displayed on their profiles.
+- Data privacy is maintained—reviews will not include sensitive customer information.

-## Description:
+## Description
-I want to see performance ratings and reviews for each of my cleaners.
+As a **user**, I want to see performance ratings and reviews for each of my cleaners so that I can evaluate their service quality before booking.

-## Tasks, see chapter 4.

-1. Task 1, Estimation XX days
-2. ...
+## Tasks
+1. Design Rating and Review Submission UI (half day)
+   - Create an interface for customers to rate and review cleaners after service completion.
+   - Include fields for numeric ratings and optional written feedback.

+2. Implement Rating Aggregation Logic (1.5 days)
+   - Develop backend logic to calculate and display the average rating for each cleaner.
+   - Ensure reviews are linked to corresponding cleaners and stored securely.

+3. Display Ratings and Reviews on Profiles (half day)
+   - Update cleaner profiles to showcase aggregated ratings and recent reviews.
+   - Design profile sections to make ratings visually appealing (e.g., star icons).

 # UI Design: